-Formalising and updating the risk appetite presented to the governing bodies delimits and validates that the market risk metrics defined by the CaixaBank Group are commensurate with the established risk tolerance levels.
+Formalising and updating the risk appetite presented to the governing bodies delimits and validates that the market risk metrics defined for CaixaBank are commensurate with the established risk tolerance levels.
 The RAF approved by the Board of Directors sets a limit for VaR with a one-day time horizon and confidence level of 99% for all trading activities of EUR 20 million.